Chris-Ngu/ElectronMusic/README.md

 * This project is to help mitigate the headaches that I currently run into by trying to manage all my song files.
 * Mainly, this pertains to editing the song name and moving them into the correct folder for playlist detection
 * I am currently using this foundation to understand electron and how web-based technologies are used to create cross-platform desktop applications.
-* Please bear with me as this application provides basic abilities, this might be expanded in the future
+* Please bear with me as this application provides basic abilities, this might be expanded in the future （πーπ）

 ### Main features to work on
 * Launching up application -> clicking button = nothing is working.
 Window needs to be active to work for some reason
 * buttonLoad.js -> FILE IS UNMAINTAINABLE IF IT GROWS TOO LARGE, filling song div has three seperate copies.
 Need to clean and combine into one single function
-* Delete button doesn't have confirmation, VERY DANGEROUS (• ε •)

 ### Song moving issue
 * initialLoad implementation will refresh the older cached information (might need to fetch and update new information once a song has been moved over/ renamed)